Last week I sent my youngest child off to school.

 Starting school is a huge change in a child’s life, and in the life of the family.
 It takes a lot of adjustment for everyone and it can take some time to settle in.

-You are not alone, lots of kids struggle during those first few weeks, and it will get better, I promise.
+You are not alone, lots of kids struggle during those first few weeks, and for most kids it usually gets better with time (for some kids it can develop into something more serious so always seek professional help if you feel it’s more than a few nerves).
 But there are things you can do that might help both you and your child cope with a difficult start to school.

 Here are a few things that might help when starting school doesn’t go smoothly…

 I waffle on about this a lot I know, but it’s really true… you, the parent (or parents) who are around the most, you set the tone for your family, so you need to make sure you tone about school, and family life in general, is positive, supporting and understanding.

 Talk about it… but don’t talk about it.